Resume Sample Philippines 2023 [Free Downloadable Templates]

 - Anyone who lacks relevant work experience, such as fresh graduates, working students, applicants with employment gaps, job hoppers, and career switchers

-- Candidates with an expert level of experience who want to emphasize a certain skillset
+- Candidates with an expert level of experience who want to emphasize a specific skillset

 Sample functional resume format:

-The hybrid resume format combines certain elements of both reverse-chronological and functional formats.
-Also called a combination resume, this format consists of two parts: the first part highlights relevant qualifications and skills, while the second part lists your work history.
+The hybrid resume format combines some aspects of both reverse-chronological and functional formats.
+Also called a combination resume, this format consists of two parts: the first highlights relevant qualifications and skills, and the second lists your work history.

-- Provides the same benefits as the reverse-chronological format but with more flexibility
+- It provides the same benefits as the reverse-chronological format but with more flexibility

 - Can address questions about potential red flags such as employment gaps, job-hopping, and career changes